Food Safety Course FAQ’s

 All of our courses are designed to be accessed anytime, anywhere and suit how you like to learn.
 The length of each course will vary on the individual, depending on your prior knowledge and how you learn.
 In general, it takes approximately 2-3 hours to complete each of the Food Handling Certificate courses, and on average, about 4-6 hours to complete the Food Safety Supervisor courses.

 You do not need to complete the course in the same day, or in one long session.
 You can space it out to suit how you like to learn.
 If you are looking to fast track your learning though, it is not uncommon for people to sign up and complete in the same day.
 We allow you 8 weeks to complete your course, so there is no need to rush.

 In which states and territories will my Statement of Attainment be recognised?

 If you complete an accredited course with us, you will receive a Statement of Attainment that is recognised across all states and territories of Australia.
-We also provide a specific NSW Food Safety course on our website (supplied by another registered training organisation, Wise Education Group Pty Ltd RTO ID 91447, who provide all training and assessment services in order to supply you with the required additional NSW government Food Safety Supervisor certificates which you will require if you want to work as a Food Safety Supervisor in New South Wales.
+We also are an approved provider of the NSW government Food Safety Supervisor certificates which you will require if you want to work as a Food Safety Supervisor in New South Wales.